 In 1987, Indian River County began levying the Tourist Development Tax in accordance with Section 125.0104, Florida Statutes.
-Out of the four (4) cents of tourist tax levied within the County, 1-2/3 cents is awarded to agencies that promote and advertise tourism in Indian River County nationally and internationally, with 75% of 1/6 cents being reserved as contingency funding for unforeseen mid-year opportunities.
+Out of the four (4) cents of tourist tax levied within the County, 1-1/2 cents is awarded to agencies that promote and advertise tourism in Indian River County nationally and internationally.
 This policy provides guidelines for funding agencies with Tourist Development Tax.
 Florida Statutes provide certain requirements for the use of these taxes.
 This document outlines other policies not addressed in the Statutes (Section 125.0104).
 In the event of a conflict between the Florida Statutes and this policy, the Florida Statutes will govern.